nishika710/PhotoshopApplication/README.md

-# ember-photo-gallery
+# ember-photoShop

-This application is a demonstration of how to build a photo gallery using CSS Grid and Ember Modifiers.
+This application is a demonstration of how to build a photo shop using CSS Grid and Ember Modifiers.
 It is powered by the [Unsplash API](https://unsplash.com/documentation).

 Design based on this [Twiddle](https://ember-twiddle.com/222e1d96ed2135aa8f101aae39a0f8a2?isSidebarOpen=false&openFiles=templates.components.masonry-demo%5C.hbs%2C)